MathCam. Solve math problems using your iPhone camera. Works with iPad and iPod too.

 What kind of math problems can it solve?

 Currently, the basic math problems of addition, subtraction, multiplication and long division can be scanned and the step-by-step solutions displayed.
 Other math problems with mixed operators or trigonometry currently show only the answer.
-Future updates are planned to process mean, mode, and median problems, percentages, and a graphing function for trig problems.
+Future updates are planned to include mean, mode, and median problems, percentages, and a graphing function for trig problems.

 Can it solve handwritten problems?

 Sometimes.
 But you need have neat handwriting!
-Otherwise MathCam recognizes printed text math problems.
+MathCam is designed to recognize printed text math problems.
 Here is a PDF file of some example math problems you can print out to use with MathCam.